daodaofr/daodaofr.github.io/index.md

 ### Updates
+- 07/2024, Three papers on avatar generation, face animation, and diffusion model are accepted by **ACM Multimedia** 2024.
 - 07/2024, Two papers on 4D face reconstruction and human-object interaction are accepted by **ECCV** 2024.
 - 02/2024, Four papers on human interaction generation, face reconstruction and editing are accepted by **CVPR** 2024.
 - 02/2024, One paper on human action recognition is accepted by **TPAMI**.